Tatum History, Family Crest & Coats of Arms

 - Theodore Tatum, who arrived in San Francisco, California in 1850

 Tatum Settlers in United States in the 20th Century

 - Edward Tatum, aged 30, who settled in America, in 1908

 - Charles F. Tatum, aged 65, who settled in America, in 1911

-- Dorothea Lloyd Tatum, aged 23, who emigrated to the United States, in 1917
+- Dorothea Lloyd Tatum, aged 23, who immigrated to the United States, in 1917

-- George Tatum, aged 17, who emigrated to the United States, in 1918
+- George Tatum, aged 17, who immigrated to the United States, in 1918

 Tatum Settlers in Canada in the 18th Century

-- Diana Tatum, aged 25, landed in Fort Cumberland, Nova Scotia in 1774
+- Diana Tatum, aged 25, who landed in Fort Cumberland, Nova Scotia in 1774

 - Charles "Chuck" Tatum, American Marine in the Battle of Iwo Jima.
 In the mini-series The Pacific; Tatum is portrayed by actor Ben Esler